 - electron affinity increases as you move left to right

-- electron affinity decreases as you move down
+- electron affinity decreases as you move down (with exceptions)

 Atoms with stronger nuclear charge tend to have higher electron affinities as you move across the table.
 As you move down, the outer electron is both shielded from the nucleus by filled shells and physically further away.
 Both of these reduce the force of attraction between the nucleus and the added electron.